Jill W. Smith

-Jill W. Smith is a philanthropist with a longstanding interest in advancing women's and girls’ education.
+Jill W. Smith (born October 7, 1953) is a philanthropist with a longstanding interest in advancing women's and girls’ education.
 She is the former Chair of the Jewish Foundation for Education of Women (JFEW), a 130-year-old institution providing educational scholarships to women in need of all religions and ethnicities.
 Smith has held the position since 2010 and has served as an active board member of JFEW since 1992.

 Personal

-Smith is married to Robert C. Smith, Senior Advisor at Greenhill & Co.
-They have two daughters, Jessica and Lilly.
-Smith was born Jill Weber in Gloversville, NY on October 7, 1953 and is the eldest of two daughters born to Everett and Roberta Rubin Weber.
+Smith is married to Robert C. Smith, former Senior Advisor at Greenhill & Co.
+They have two daughters, Jessica and Lilly and two grandchildren, Ruby and Margot Friedman.
+Smith was born Jill Weber in Gloversville, New York, on October 7, 1953, and is the eldest of two daughters born to Everett and Roberta Rubin Weber.
 She is a graduate of Mount Holyoke College (1975) and holds an MBA in finance from The Wharton School of the University of Pennsylvania (1977).
 In 1998, Smith pursued a law degree at New York Law School while raising her family and graduated in February 2003 with a concentration in Criminal Defense.

 Philanthropy

 Smith is passionate about Jewish identity and values.
 Her philanthropic efforts aim to inspire younger generations, especially among immigrants in the U.S. and Jews in the former Soviet Union.
-In addition to her responsibilities at JFEW, she serves on the board of Moishe House, a pluralistic international organization that provides meaningful Jewish experiences to young adults in their 20s.
+In addition to her responsibilities at JFEW, she served on the board of Moishe House, a pluralistic international organization that provides meaningful Jewish experiences to young adults in their 20s.
 She is the Board Chair of Hunter College Hillel.
 Smith also serves on the Prize Committee of the Genesis Prize.